-- 49. Considering the temporary nature of the common air transport service and its close alignment with SDG targets, each UNHAS operation must undertake an annual review to monitor the objective conditions required to maintain the common service provision at the country level.
-The review is based on the following three main pillars: - > a review of the country of operation's commercial air transport market and alternative means of travel; - > UNHAS performance assessment; - > stakeholder feedback.

-50. Each UNHAS operation must present this review and its conclusions, comprising required service level and corresponding fleet composition, to the relevant WFP country office, the Chief of the Aviation Service and the relevant steering committee for endorsement on an annual basis.
+- 63. Considering the temporary nature of the common air transport service and its close alignment with SDG targets, each UNHAS operation must undertake an annual review to monitor the objective conditions required to maintain the common service provision at the country level.
+The review is based on the following three main pillars: - a review of the country of operation's commercial air transport market and alternative means of travel; - UNHAS performance assessment, including but not limited to passenger and cargo networks, corresponding demands and the aircraft fleet; and - stakeholder feedback. - 64.
+Each UNHAS operation must present this review and its conclusions, comprising required service level and corresponding fleet composition, to the relevant WFP country office, the Chief of the WFP Aviation Service and the relevant steering committee for endorsement on an annual basis.